akayj/bash-scripts/README.md

 # Iterm2-ssh
-for mac iterm2
-auto re-color & re-name tab  when ssh to a remote server aviod to mistake operations on some important servers
+Auto recolor & rename tab after login in a remote server to aviod to mistake operations on some important servers

 ## Steps
-#### 1. Config your host
+#### 1. Modify ssh config
-update ~/.ssh/config for hostname alias and priority identified
+update `~/.ssh/config` for hostname alias and priority identified

 ```bash
 Host d01